tom-harke/lead-sheet/Doc/vocab-ro.md

  - cules: harvest
  - de:
  - e: is
+ - ghiurghiu: rose wine
  - haidim: TODO
- - îi: seems to be a dialect alternative to 'e'
+ - îi: seems to be a dialect alternative to 'e', meaning '(he/she/it) is'
  - la: at/from
  - lui: TODO
  - nuntă: TODO